Fame Academy: Spin-offs

 The first live show took place on 7 March 2003 and lasted until Red Nose Day on 14 March, where the final show was presented and the winner was announced as Will Mellor.

 On 26 February 2005, Comic Relief does Fame Academy returned for a second live airing.
 During the Comic Relief show on 11 March (Red Nose Day), Edith Bowman was announced as the winner.

 The Comic Relief series returned on 3 March 2007 for a third series.
 It was announced by the BBC that Cat Deeley would not return because she was hosting So You Think You Can Dance.
-Patrick Kielty returned this time with co-host and host of the former spin-off show Claudia Winkleman.
+Patrick Kielty returned this time with co-host and host of the former spin-off show, Claudia Winkleman.
 The third series ran nightly from Wednesday 7 to 16 March (Red Nose Day).
 The winner of this series was Tara Palmer-Tomkinson.

 Charities

 The long-term vision behind Fame Academy was to inspire young people into music.
 Beside the televised series, a project was launched during the 2002 series to fund a charity through the telephone voting of the live performance shows.
 This became the Fame Academy Bursary and is supported by Youth Music, British Council and the BBC.
 It featured instrument/equipment awards and a number of three-year educational bursaries for the public to give them the opportunity to further their careers into music-making.
-The Bursary is still ongoing and everyone is allowed to apply.
+It has since been renamed as the BBC Performing Arts Fund and was closed in March 2016.

+It has nurtured talents such as Adele and awarded £5.2 million in grants in its twelve years of existence.